judemont/typing-test-bot/README.md

         }

     ],
-    "word-input": //The input or the bot must write the words {
+    "input": //The input or the bot must write the words or the letter.
+If there is no input you can use 'body' for value.
+    {
-        "css-selector": "The css selector of the button.
+        "css-selector": "The css selector of the input.
 Example: '.acoolclass'" },
     "word-to-write": //The word that the bot should write {
-        "css-selector": "The css selector of the button.
+        "css-selector": "The css selector of the element.
 Example: '.acoolclass'" },
     "next-key": "The next key to press after each words or letters.
 Example: ' ' or '\n'"